OpenTerms Specification

 string |

 New | Globally unique identifier for this terms document.
-Used in ORS receipts and audit trails. |
+Used to reference a specific version of terms in external tooling. |

 requires_consent |